arnavs-0/PocDoc-Public/README.md

 A One Stop Medical Assistant.
 Features include: Diary, Symptom Checker, Allergy Finder, Hospital/Pharmacy Finder, and Medication Tracker.
-Implemented with the use of Firebase and Google ML, and Clarifai
+Implemented with the use of Firebase and Google ML, and Clarifai.
+Now Open Source!